SteelSeries/gamesense-plugin-ue4/README.md

 2. Since this time we want to bind an event, let's create a node for function `Bind Event`.
 Fill out the node with desired values.
 Make sure the game name matches what you specified in `Register Game`.
 Stop at the last argument.
 3. Drag off `Handler Collection` and select `Make Handler Collection`.
 Notice the power of Blueprints: in this context `Make Handler Collection` is the only meaningful item and pretty much everything else gets filtered out from the list of actions.
 4. Drag off `Return Value` pin of the newly created node and select `Add Color Handler`.
 The new function executes in context of the newly created handler collection (note the `Target` pin).
 5. Drag off `Device-Zone`.
 Note that you are given an option of using the implicit make node `Make SSGS_IlluminationDeviceZone`.
-Let's not use it and instead, select a device-zone action from `Game Sense` category, `Make Mouse Wheel` for instance.
+Let's not use it and instead, select a device-zone action from `Gamesense` category, `Make Mouse Wheel` for instance.

-**Attention** You should almost always prefer to select make nodes from under `Game Sense` category.
+**Attention** You should almost always prefer to select make nodes from under `Gamesense` category.
 In many cases the default-constructed structures contain invalid data.
-The exception to this is when there is no action available under `Game Sense`.
+The exception to this is when there is no action available under `Gamesense`.

 6. Similarly for `Color Specification`, create `Make Gradient Color Effect`, and then use `Make SSGS_RGB` for each argument, `Start Color` and `End Color`.
 7. Connect the exec pins to ensure correct execution order: `Bind MyEvent -> Make Handler Collection -> Add Color Event -> Bind Event`.